 people and vulnerable adults and who are required to act in a position of trust and to act responsibly and within the law.

-- The employees and any volunteers of AIS who, while not require to
+- The employees and any volunteers of AIS who, while not required to

-- The policy does not cover health and safety issues related to safeguarding children such as use of play equipment or provision of food at events.
-Separate guidance on this and appropriate behaviours when dealing with children and vulnerable adults which AIS has developed should be read in conjunction with this policy.
+- The policy does not cover health and safety issues related to safeguarding children such as the use of play equipment or the provision of food at events.
+Separate guidance on this and appropriate behaviors when dealing with children and vulnerable adults which AIS has developed should be read in conjunction with this policy.

 Bullying: is not always easy to define; it can take many forms and is usually repeated over a period of time.
-The three types are physical (e.g. hitting, kicking, theft), verbal (e.g. racism or homophobic remarks, threats, name calling) and emotional (e.g. isolating an individual from activities).
+The three types are physical (e.g. hitting, kicking, theft), verbal (e.g. racist or homophobic remarks, threats, name-calling) and emotional (e.g. isolating an individual from activities).
 Bullying will include: 1) deliberate hostility and aggression towards a victim, 2) a victim who is weaker and less powerful then the bully or bullies and 3) an outcome which is always painful and distressing for the victim.
-Bullying may include: Other forms of violence, sarcasm, spreading rumours, persistent teasing, tormenting, ridiculing, humiliation, racial taunts, graffiti, gestures, etc.
+Bullying may include Other forms of violence, sarcasm, spreading rumors, persistent teasing, tormenting, ridiculing, humiliation, racial taunts, graffiti, gestures, etc.

-Neglect: is the persistent failure to meet a child’s or vulnerable adult’s basic physical and/or psychological needs, likely to result in the serious impairment of their health or development, such as failing to provide adequate food, shelter and clothing, or neglect of, or unresponsiveness to basic emotional needs.
-In vulnerable adults this may appear to be as a result of self-neglect but still requires action.
+Neglect: is the persistent failure to meet a child’s or vulnerable adult’s basic physical and/or psychological needs, likely to result in the serious impairment of their health or development, such as failing to provide adequate food, shelter, and clothing, or neglect of, or unresponsiveness to basic emotional needs.
+Invulnerable adults may appear to be a result of self-neglect but still requires action.

 Financial abuse: is particularly relevant to vulnerable adults and may include theft, fraud, exploitation and pressure in connection with wills, property or inheritance or financial transactions.
 It may include the misuse or misappropriation of property, possessions or benefits by someone who has been trusted to handle their finances or who has assumed control of their finances by default.